Tag Archives: Cincinnati Shakespeare Company

 Leave a comment

 Tickets are on sale now.
 Discounts are available for students, seniors, local residents, and community partners, as access to all is important to CSC.
-Each performance night has a limited number of $14 “Access” tickets.
+Each performance night has a limited number of $14 “Access” tickets in the Upper Gallery and Stage Gallery.
 These can be purchased in advance by going online or calling the Box Office.
 And starting 1 hour before each performance, any unreserved tickets may be available as a discounted Rush Ticket to anyone, not just students.
 These tickets are only $12 and could be located anywhere in the house, depending on that evening’s availability.
 These cannot be reserved more than 1 hour before a show and must be purchased in person in the Box Office.
 Visa, Discover, MasterCard, and American Express are accepted.
-Ticketing fees may apply.
+Ticketing fees apply.
 To purchase tickets or for more information, call the CSC Box Office at 513.381.BARD (2273) ext.
 1, or go online at http://www.cincyshakes.com.

 Cincinnati Shakespeare Company is located at The Otto M. Budig Theater at 1195 Elm Street in OTR, adjacent to Washington Park.
 Many parking spaces are available on the street and in nearby lots and garages- for more information, visit http://www.otrchamber.com/pages/WheretoPark.